Karbala Iraq Travel Guide

 Extreme summer heat, cooler winter temperatures needing warmer clothing.

 Summers regularly experience temperatures above 45°C (113°F).
 Stay hydrated, wear light clothing, seek shade, and limit strenuous activity during midday.
 Heatstroke and dehydration pose real risks.
 Dust storms occur frequently, especially in spring and summer.
-They reduce clarity and air purity.
+They reduce visibility and air purity.
 Carry a mask if you have respiratory sensitivities.

 Drink plenty of water to counter intense heat.